-Michael Jackson’s Neverland Ranch Reduced By $70 Million
+Michael Jackson’s Neverland Ranch Price Reduced By $70 Million

-Michael Jackson’s former home, Neverland Ranch, has been reduced in price, and has selling for $31 million, after previously being on the market for $100 million.
+Michael Jackson’s former home, Neverland Ranch, has been reduced in price and is now selling for $31 million after previously being on the market for $100 million.

 According to The Daily Mail, Neverland Ranch was first listed for $100 million back in 2015.
-It was later reduced to $67 million, but still failed to sell.
-On March 1, following the backlash from HBO’s Leaving Neverland documentary, which featured Wade Robson and James Safechuck detailing the allegedly abuse they suffered at the hands of Michael Jackson, the ranch was slashed in price again to $31 million.
+It was later reduced to $67 million but still failed to sell.
+On March 1, following the backlash from HBO’s Leaving Neverland documentary, which featured Wade Robson and James Safechuck detailing the alleged abuse they suffered at the hands of Michael Jackson, the ranch was slashed in price again to $31 million.

-Jackson purchased the ranch back in 1989 for only 19.5 million, and then he turned it into his own personal playground, adding things such as a complete zoo, fairground, and ferris wheel to the property.
+Jackson purchased the ranch back in 1989 for only 19.5 million, and then he turned it into his own personal playground, adding things such as a complete zoo, fairgrounds, and a ferris wheel to the property.

 The ranch was named after Neverland from Peter Pan, the place where children went and never grew up.
-It contains statues of children playing, and boasts 12,598 square feet, six bedrooms, and two master baths.
-The home also has a swimming pool, pool house, and tennis court, as well as guest homes, movie theater, and a stage.
+It contains statues of children playing and boasts 12,598 square-feet, six bedrooms, and two master baths.
+The home also has a swimming pool, pool house, and tennis court, as well as guest homes, a movie theater, and a stage.

-The house has been re-branded as Sycamore Valley Ranch, and is the setting where Wade Robson and James Safechuck say they were regularly sexually abused for the King of Pop.
+The house has been re-branded as Sycamore Valley Ranch and is the setting where Wade Robson and James Safechuck say they were regularly sexually abused by the King of Pop.

 As previously reported by The Inquisitr, Michael Jackson’s children are said to be having a hard time with the shocking allegations that were brought against their father in the Leaving Neverland documentary.